jumpnow/jumpnowtek-site/_posts/2014-02-21-Duovero-Systems-with-Yocto.md

 ---
 layout: post
-title: Building Gumstix Duovero Systems with Yocto
+title: Building Duovero Systems with Yocto
 description: "Building customized systems for Gumstix Duovero using tools from the Yocto Project"
 date: 2014-02-21 12:58:00
-categories: linux gumstix duovero yocto
+categories: gumstix duovero
 tags: [linux, gumstix, duovero, yocto]
 ---

-Some notes for building custom BSP images for Gumstix® Duoveros using tools from the Yocto Project.

-These are developer systems targeting C/C++ and Qt programmers.
-You will want to modify them for any particular project.
+The results from these instructions are generic developer systems targeting C/C++ and Qt programmers.
+You will likely want to modify them for any particular project.

 There is no X11 and no desktop installed on any of these systems.
+The embedded Qt images can be used to run GUI applications using the -qws switch.

-The Linux kernel is 3.6 from mainline using some patches from Gumstix and a few of my own patches.
+The Linux 3.6 kernel comes from the Linux mainline with some patches from Gumstix and a few of my own.

-The current Yocto Project version I'm using for the Duoveros is 1.5.1 (Poky 10.0.1), the [dora] branch.
+The Yocto version is 1.5.1 (Poky 10.0.1), the [dora] branch.

+The images are **sysvinit** based not **systemd**.
+I am using the **systemd-udev v206** package instead of the stand-alone **udev v182** package because I've found it to be more reliable when it comes to loading binary firmware for the Duovero wifi/bluetooth radio.

-## Ubuntu Packages
+### Ubuntu Packages

-I've settled on Ubuntu workstations exclusively for now.
-Currently I'm using a 13.04 and 13.10 64-bit system.
-I previously used Fedora without problems.
-I'm sure other distros will work.
+I've settled on Ubuntu workstations as my build platforms for now.
+Currently I'm using a 13.04 and 13.10 64-bit systems.

-You'll need at least the following packages on your Ubuntu workstation.
+You'll need at least the following packages installed

     build-essential
     git